bytesunite/li-react-building-pwas/chapter-1-what-are-pwas/1-3-using-the-pwa-checklist.md

   they should be snappy even on a slow network
 - each page has a URL

-Google even describes tools that can help you verify may items on the checklist.
+Google even describes tools that can help you verify many items on the checklist.
 One tools mentioned on this site is called *Lighthouse*.<br>
 You can read the [Introduction to Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) on Google's developer website.

 Taken from Google's Developer Site:<br>